TensorLift: Automatic Extraction of Tensor-Level ISA Semantics from Accelerator RTL via MLIR Semantic Lifting: Related Work

-\paragraph{Top-down accelerator programming and generation.} ATLAAS should be distinguished from top-down frameworks such as HeteroCL~\cite{heterocl}, Calyx~\cite{calyx}, and Exo~\cite{exo}.
-Those systems help users design, program, or compile for accelerators from higher-level descriptions, whereas ATLAAS is a bottom-up approach that starts from an existing RTL implementation and reconstructs the software-visible tensor interface.
-In that sense, ATLAAS also has some affinity with semantic lifting and raising work in binary analysis~\cite{revng}, but its end goal is not generic decompilation to compiler IR; it is recovery of structured tensor semantics that can be consumed by accelerator-specific tooling.
+\paragraph{Top-down accelerator programming and generation.} TensorLift should be distinguished from top-down frameworks such as HeteroCL~\cite{heterocl}, Calyx~\cite{calyx}, and Exo~\cite{exo}.
+Those systems help users design, program, or compile for accelerators from higher-level descriptions, whereas TensorLift is a bottom-up approach that starts from an existing RTL implementation and reconstructs the software-visible tensor interface.
+In that sense, TensorLift also has some affinity with semantic lifting and raising work in binary analysis~\cite{revng}, but its end goal is not generic decompilation to compiler IR; it is recovery of structured tensor semantics that can be consumed by accelerator-specific tooling.